Adult Basic Education

 |ABE Intermediate Certificate (Adult Grade 10)||College Preparation|

-TRU-OL, through Adult Basic Education (ABE) courses and programs, assists students with career and college preparation.
-ABE programs offered through TRU-OL are designed by the Ministry of Advanced Education and are similar to ABE programs offered by colleges in BC.
+Open Learning (OL), through Adult Basic Education (ABE) courses and programs, assists students with career and college preparation.
+ABE programs offered through OL are designed by the Ministry of Advanced Education and are similar to ABE programs offered by other post-secondary institutions in BC.

 An adult learner in the context of ABE means a person who is either at least 19 years of age or who is 18 years of age and has been out of the public school system a minimum of 12 months.